-Going further, breaking into a smaller groups with one to two representatives from each agency may be necessary to have a less chaotic and more productive discussion.
-This separating of alliances can help dissect the various positions.
+Going further, breaking into smaller groups and separating alliances can help dissect the various positions.
 Questions to ask include: Which facts and assumptions hold true to this issue?
 Which are more important to the outcome?
 Does additional, objective information need to be brought into the discussion to clarify points of uncertainty?
 Is additional analysis required?

 Ideally, after the small group dialogue, assumptions, and facts used to support the various opinions should be uncovered.
 This can allow people to step away from their emotional attachments and see the issue more objectively.

-In the callout box, the same parties in the previous example are having a follow up meeting.
+For example, the same parties in the previous example are having a meeting.
 They sit down and begin listing the facts, assumptions, and/or beliefs of their stances on the remediation approaches and data needs.
+In a larger or more divisive setting, groups may need to be split first into smaller discussion groups, then brought together at the end.

 In addition to listing the facts and assumptions of one's stance, a good discussion will require all agencies involved to identify their minimum needs and where flexibility is not possible.
 Justifiable reasons for limits can be, but are not limited to, laws, regulations, and/or budget.
-Personal belief should not be a deal-breaker or flexibility issue, as this can be conflicting with that person's agency policy ang guidance.
+Personal belief should not be a deal- breaker or flexibility issue, as this can be conflicting with the agency's position.
 Reaching an agreement will also require identifying issues and offering suggestions.
-It is helpful if all agencies involved participate and propose ways that issues can be addressed, particularly the agency that is raising the issue.
+It is helpful if all agencies involved participate and propose ways that issues can be addressed.

 There are many ways to reach an agreement.
 It is possible that reaching this step may require you to be creative or move away from traditional ideas you may have.
 Negotiation can be a good way to reach an agreement and should be as fair as possible to the agencies involved.

-Open discussion can be a useful tactic, so long as everyone is willing to participate respectfully.
+Discussion can be a useful tactic, so long as everyone is willing to participate.
 It may require you to discuss your stance with a third party within your agency to get their opinion and get a reality check on your viewpoint.

 At times, it may be necessary to use a facilitator when disagreements cannot be overcome.
 Neutral facilitators can assist in communication and identify a path forward.

-Other times, all agencies and participating parties may be able to come to a resolution without a facilitator.
+Other times, all agencies and participating parties may be able to come to a resolution.
 Don't forget to celebrate agreement when it happens!